-686687 Election opportunities
+Election opportunities

 Public education depends upon support from local communities through voter-approved tax levies and bond issues.
-Because the cycle of elections and revenue collection requires sufficient opportunity to place issues before the public for approval, the current practice of a primary election and a general election, combined with the opportunity for two A special election, is necessary.
+Because the cycle of elections and revenue collection requires sufficient opportunity to place issues before the public for approval, the current practice of a primary election and a general election, combined with the opportunity for two special elections, is necessary.